pawodyk/CI-jQuery-jQuerySelectorsChalenge/README.md

 * Go to eir.ie Load jQuery and use it to:
   * find out the font-family used for paragraphs
   * find out the font-family used for &lt;h2&gt;’s
   * change the text of each paragraph (i.e. the &lt;p&gt; element) to your name

-* Go to Stack Overflow:
-  * Load jQuery and use it to change the following:
+* Go to Stack Overflow Load jQuery and use it to change the following:
   * background-color
   * font-family for paragraph